Global Governance Journal

 Article Submissions

-Global Governance accepts proposals for journal articles with a maximum length of 8000 words.
-Detailed guidelines for submissions are provided on the Brill website as well as the publisher’s Editorial Manager platform.
-Author submission guidelines can also be downloaded directly by clicking on the button below.
+Global Governance accepts proposals for journal articles with a maximum length of 8,000 words.
+Detailed guidelines for submissions are available on the Brill website and through the publisher’s Editorial Manager platform.
+Author instructions can also be downloaded directly by clicking the button below.
+Once a manuscript is accepted, it is published without cost to the author.

-The editors of Global Governance are currently not accepting proposals for special issues or special sections in the journal.
-If you have materials for a coherent edited volume, please contact the publisher, Jason Prevost, at prevost@brill.com, who can explore other options with you for publishing the work.
+The editors of Global Governance are currently not accepting proposals for special issues or special sections.
+If you have materials suitable for a coherent edited volume, please contact the publisher, Jason Prevost, at prevost@brill.com, who can explore alternative publishing options with you.

 25th Anniversary Edited Volume